moby-it/cosmic-jack/devlogs.md

 8/2 - 16:08

+Managed to sync adequetly the beats of the song to both animations and fruit explosions.
-I managed to sync the song with the beats.
-T
+	- I have to explain the game better in the tutorial.
+	- I have to work on level design.